February half term is just around the corner. Check out our guide for a full round-up of events and activities.

 Pumpkin Corner, just three miles from Ashbourne, is back for 2025 after being closed last year due to a poor growing season.
 Run by Andy and Meg, this friendly pumpkin patch has grown in popularity each year thanks to its relaxed atmosphere and fun seasonal touches.

-Entry is free and no booking is required; you simply pay for the pumpkins you pick, with prices ranging from £1–£10 depending on size.
+Entry is free and no booking is required; you simply pay for the pumpkins you pick, with prices ranging from ยฃ1โยฃ10 depending on size.
+But once the pumpkins are gone, they’re gone!

 Free parking is available onsite, but dogs are not allowed in the patch.